 - 3. Canadian citizenship, permanent residency or work authorization under the Immigration Act Canada to engage in the practice of social work. - 4.
 Reasonable Written and Oral English or French language fluency. - 5.
 Payment of the application fee and the registration fee.

 b) Describe the methodology used to determine whether a program completed outside of Canada satisfies the requirements for registration.
-Two policies have been approved by Council of the College regarding academic credentials obtained outside Ontario:
+Three policies have been approved by Council of the College regarding social work academic credentials obtained outside Canada: